 How does sexgenlab.org work?

 sexgenlab.org is organized by five topic areas: Toxic Masculinity, Rape Culture, LGBTQ+ Lives and Issues, Sexual and Reproductive Health, Rights and Justice, and Positive Sexuality.
 Our Topic Overviews lay out definitions and break down myths with research.
-We will be sharing research through six different types of content each week:
+We will be sharing research through five different types of content each week:

 – Research Blogs translating research studies published in psychology, sociology, public health and other social sciences